-Trying to figure out where to stay in Mui Ne is also tough.
-The oceanfront road is long and is lined with hotels and resorts.
+Trying to figure out where to stay in Mui Ne is tough.
+The oceanfront road is long and lined with resort after resort after resort.

 Oceanfront hotels in Mui Ne are, naturally, more expensive than those on the land side of the road.
 So, if you’re on a tiny budget, cross the street to the non-waterfront properties, where there’s a decent selection of budget Mui Ne hotels and resorts.